AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-mutations.md

 }
 ```

-We could imagine the above mutation being sent in a request along with the following variables dictionary:
+You can imagine the above mutation being sent in a request along with the following variables dictionary:

 ```json
 {